swdayu/howtos/android/bluetooth/ber/goep.md

 # GOEP

-- Generic Object Exchange Profile
+Generic Object Exchange Profile
 Latest Version - V21 2012.07.24
 BARB - barb-main@bluetooth.org

-- Abstract:
+Abstract

-    > This profile defines the requirements for Bluetooth devices necessary for the support of the object exchange usage models.
+This profile defines the requirements for Bluetooth devices
+necessary for the support of the object exchange usage models.
-      The requirements are expressed by defining the features and procedures that are required for interoperability between Bluetooth devices in the object exchange usage models.
+The requirements are expressed by defining the features and procedures that are required
+for interoperability between Bluetooth devices in the object exchange usage models.

-    **define features and procedures for object exchange**
+(define features and procedures for object exchange)

-- Foreword:
+Foreword:

-    > The purpose of this document is to work as a generic profile document for all application profiles using the OBEX protocol.
+The purpose of this document is to work as a generic profile document
+for all application profiles using the OBEX protocol.

-    > Interoperability between devices from different manufacturers is provided for a specific service and usage model if the devices conform to a Bluetooth SIG defined profile specification.
+Interoperability between devices from different manufacturers is provided for a specific service and usage model
+if the devices conform to a Bluetooth SIG defined profile specification.

 A profile defines a selection of messages and procedures (generally termed capabilities) from the Bluetooth SIG specifications and gives an unambiguous description of the air interface for specified service(s) and usage model(s).

-    > All defined features are process-mandatory.
+All defined features are process-mandatory.
 This means that if a feature is used, it is used in a specified manner.
 Whether the provision of a feature is mandatory or optional is stated separately for both sides of the Bluetooth air interface.

 ## 1. Introduction